 As a kid, I knew that my poison oak grew as a shrub in the sun, and as vines or floppy shrubs in the shade.
 I knew that deer ate it, and that white sap oozed out of it if I snapped a stem or leaf.
 I knew that sap turned black.
 I knew that sometimes I got a rash quickly and sometimes slowly, sometimes the rash was intense but did not last long, and other times it gave a slowly increasing burn.
 I knew that some friends got much worse reactions, and that friends claimed they didn’t react.

-And I knew its scientific name was Rhus; I didn’t know it has been named Toxicodendron, which we call it today, off and on since 1700.
+And I knew its scientific name was Rhus; I didn’t know that off and on since 1700, it had been called Toxicodendron, which is what it goes by today.
 I knew that sumac was also a Rhus.
 I knew that on the West Coast we had only one species, and we called it poison oak.
 But I didn’t know that there were three other species in the US, some of which are called poison oak or poison ivy differently in different regions.
 I also didn’t know that the most widespread of those species has nine subspecies that range over the eastern third of the contiguous US, Mexico part of the Caribbean, Japan, western and central China, and Taiwan.

 Here I write about what’s cool about poison oak.
 My next post is about poison oak’s allergenic aspects, and how I was able to peel off its bark; poke my wrists with it; and plant, stake, cut, clip, snip, chop, and weigh it; and come through the other end with research results and a complete covering of skin.
 It’s entitled “How I Handled Working with Poison Oak.”